-As Emergency Medical Service providers strive to improve the status of their profession, it is incumbent on each of us to demonstrate qualities of true professionalism.
-EMS students are equally vital to this effort as they are frequently exposed to and evaluated by patients and Allied Healthcare Providers.
+by patients and Allied Healthcare Providers.
 The attitude, appearance, and performance of students directly impact the perception of the EMS community as a whole in the eyes of others.
 Students who start now in developing habits, skills, knowledge, and abilities consistent with a Professional Code of Conduct improve the likelihood of their future success in the EMS profession and community.
 These traits are easily recognized and highly appreciated by prospective employers.
 Professional Code of Conduct elements are discussed below to assist students in understanding their purpose and value to the EMS system, community, and profession.
-Students of the EMS Academy

-Program are expected to conduct themselves in a manner consistent with this Code at all times.
+Students of the EMS Academy Program are expected to conduct themselves in a manner consistent with this Code at all times.

 - 1. The primary purpose of EMS is to respond to persons in need of medical, psychological, and/or social assistance in a compassionate, medically appropriate manner.
 EMS provides a public service.
-EMS professionals are often invited into strangers" homes and lives at the worst time in that patient's life in anticipation of providing compassionate, appropriate care, and safe transportation to an appropriate facility.
+EMS professionals are often invited into stranger's homes and lives at the worst time in that patient's life in anticipation of providing compassionate, appropriate care, and safe transportation to an appropriate facility.
 Although it may be difficult at times, EMS providers must always remember the community's expectation of respectful, dignified, and compassionate care along with timely, efficient, and clinically appropriate treatment.
 EMS providers demonstrate this through their willingness and desire to assist in all patient care tasks even if those tasks seem menial or inconsequential. - 2.
-As extensions of the physician, EMTs and AEMTs have a responsibility to respect the medical license under which they are allowed to function.
+As extensions of the physician, Paramedics and EMTs have a responsibility to respect the medical license under which they are allowed to function.
 EMS providers render medical care outside the hospital setting under the license of a Medical Director.
 This truly is a privilege, and has been earned through years of hard work by many dedicated physicians, paramedics, EMTs, and EMS educators.
-The Medical Director trusts the EMTs and AEMTs with this privilege.
-The responsible performance of EMTs and AEMTs contributes to the continued professional growth and clinical advancement of the practice of EMS.
+The Medical Director trusts the paramedics and EMTs with this privilege.
+The responsible performance of paramedics and EMTs contributes to the continued professional growth and clinical advancement of the practice of EMS.
 Students demonstrate their respect for the Physician-Provider relationship by following established clinical training guidelines and performing only those procedures that are authorized by their Medical Director and that are within the limits of their scope of practice and level of training.